andreaTP/tinygo4j/Notes.md

-Port the functionalities of targets/wasm_exec.js
-Make it super easy to use and support maven plugin and stuff
+Port the functionalities of targets/wasm_exec.js - the semantics differ very much going down a different path Make it super easy to use and support maven plugin and stuff build time and runtime compiler support

-serialization with Json and host references across the boundaries? wasip1 & unknown support
+host references everywhere for iterop wasip1

-build time and runtime compiler
+TODO - wasm-unknown support?